Andrew67/ddr-finder/README.md

 Live Demo
 ---------
-The official working demo is at http://ddrfinder.andrew67.com/, using data snapshots from the database at http://zenius-i-vanisher.com/.
+The official working demo is at http://ddrfinder.andrew67.com/, using data snapshots from multiple sources.

 UI
 --